Oscar Tschirky: Career

-Working first as a busboy, or commis waiter, in the Hoffman House shortly after his arrival in New York, he participated in the rise of exclusive restaurants.
-He became known as maître d'hôtel of Delmonico's Restaurant and subsequently the Waldorf-Astoria Hotel in Manhattan, New York.
-He was widely known as "Oscar of the Waldorf".
+In 1883, a 17-year-old Tschirky, arrived in New York City one day before the Brooklyn Bridge officially opened.
+His brother, Brutus Tschirky, was a chief assistant at Brunswick Hotel, but this establishment did not have any openings at the time.
+Hence, Oscar ultimately became a busboy, or commis waiter, in the Hoffman House, only about seven hours after his arrival in the city.
+His initial earnings were $18 per month (approximately $600 in modern equivalency).
+He rose quickly to other positions which included first managerial duties, organizing events as well as stints at reception and accounting.
+Ultimately he became the ship steward on the boat of Cassius H. Read, the proprietor of the Hoffman House and Brunswick Hotel.

+In 1887, Tschirky began working for Delmonico's on Fifth Avenue, where he initially was at the bar and later in bussing.
+He ultimately became Maître d'hôtel of the restaurant and at that time, aged 21, was already relatively well known in the local hospitality industry and financially comfortable.
+In 1890, shortly before opening, he applied for the position of Maître d'hôtel at Waldorf Hotel where he was hired by George Boldt, then the general manager, in 1891.
+He received countless recommendation letters by prominent people which lead to his success.
+Ultimately he was nicked "Oscar of the Waldorf".
+In 1897, Tschirky began working in the newly opened and even more grand Waldorf Astoria, which was newly opened after the success of the first one.
+He participated in the rise of exclusive restaurants.

 Although he had never worked as a chef, he capitalized on his association with the restaurant.
 He published a large cookbook.
 He is also pictured on a relish bottle displayed in the lobby of the Waldorf-Astoria, along with other photos of him at the major events during his tenure as maître d'hôtel.
 He is credited with having created Waldorf salad and for aiding in the popularization of Thousand Island dressing.
 Tschirky is also credited by some with developing the preparation of Eggs Benedict, although differing accounts make this hard to confirm.

-Tschirky had a farm in New Paltz, New York, where he hosted picnics for friends and family as well as other chefs.
-In later years the property was purchased by the Philantropique Society and was operated as a retirement home for chefs.
-It later opened to the general public and was known as The Culinarians' Home.

 Cornell University holds the Oscar Tschirky papers and his noted collection of menus (Cornell University School of Hotel Administration).
 Most of Oscar Tschirky's recollections therein are devoted to the Waldorf-Astoria Hotel and its founder, George C. Boldt, and his wife, Louise Kehrer Boldt.

+Personal life

+In 1887, Tschirky married German-born Sophia "Sophie" Bertisch (1865–1939), a daughter of Johannes Bertisch and Magdalena Bertisch (née Wisch), originally of Hasloch, Bavaria, Germany.
+Her sister, Katie Bertisch, was married to Oscars brother Brutus, without issue.
+They had four children: